Ponale

 The Ponale is a 7 km river originating in Lake Ledro (Lago di Ledro) in Trentino, Northern Italy.

-The river first passes Molina di Ledro, Prè di Ledro and Biacesa, there feeding a fish farm.
+The river first passes Molina di Ledro, Prè di Ledro and Biacesa, where feeding a fish farm.

 Starting from Biacesa the Ponale enters a steep canyon, and after a cascade the Ponale flows into Lake Garda close to Porto del Ponale.
+An unpaved road, the Via Ponale, parallels the torrente, which is closed to motorists but has been used by cyclists since 2004.